 By Jim Misunas

-This week's Chamber of Commerce Coffee will be hosted by the First Methodist Church at 9:30 a.m., Thursday.
-Host will be Nancy Sundahl with greeters Cindy Parr and Candace Moeder.
+This week's Chamber of Commerce Coffee will be hosted by First Presbyterian Church, 2400 Washington, at 9:30 a.m., Thursday.
+Host will be Jan Westfall with greeters John Sullivan and Kevin Sundahl.
 Coffee, refreshments and door prizes will be available.